-For the foregoing reasons, the BP parties' motion to exclude the testimony of Dr. Cook is GRANTED.
+For the foregoing reasons, the Court GRANTS the BP parties' motion to exclude the testimony of Dr. Cook.
 The Court also GRANTS the BP parties' motion for summary judgment.
-Plaintiff's claims are DISMISSED WITH PREJUDICE.
+Plaintiffs' claims are DISMISSED WITH PREJUDICE.

-New Orleans, Louisiana, this 15th day of July, 2022.
+New Orleans, Louisiana, this 20th day of October, 2022.